Free Scaling Retail Business Guide

 Parts of SKU Number

-SKU numbers are made up of a combination of letters and numbers, and each digit or letter can represent specific information about the product, such as its size, color, manufacturer, or price.
+SKU numbers are composed of a combination of letters and numbers, and each digit or letter represents specific information about the product, such as its size, color, manufacturer, or price.

 For example, the SKU number of a Levi’s pair of green jeans with straight leg and 36’’ may be something like LEV-JN-SL-36-GN.
 The SKU number helps distinguish this particular product from other jeans in different colors or sizes, making it easier to manage inventory and sales data.

 Or WJ-1234-M-RED.
-In this example, WJ represents the brand, 1234 is the product code, M stands for medium size, and RED is the color.
+In this example, WJ represents the brand, 1234 is the product code, M denotes medium size, and RED indicates the color.

 SKU vs UPC

-The Stock Keeping Unit and UPC (Universal Product Code) are both codes used in retail to identify products to track stocks, sales, and pricing.
+The Stock Keeping Unit (SKU) and Universal Product Code (UPC) are both codes used in retail to identify products, track stocks, and manage sales and pricing.

 Product SKUs are unique alphanumeric codes used by a retailer to identify and differentiate products.
-They are created by retailers to help manage their inventory and track sales.
-Each product has a unique SKU, which typically includes information such as the brand, style, color, and size.
+Retailers create them to help manage their inventory and track sales.

 UPC, on the other hand, is a standardized barcode system used to identify products globally.
-It is assigned by the manufacturer and includes a 12-digit number that represents the product and its features.
-UPC codes are used to scan products at the point of sale, track items, and improve supply chain management.
+The manufacturer assigns it and includes a 12-digit number that represents the product and its features.
+UPCs are used to scan products at the point of sale, track items, and improve supply chain management.

 While both SKU and UPC are used for inventory tracking, they serve different purposes.
-SKU tracking in retail can be used to monitor internal inventory and sales, while UPC codes are applied by manufacturers to track products in the supply chain.
+SKU tracking in retail can be used to monitor internal inventory and sales, while UPCs, which manufacturers apply, are used to track products throughout the supply chain.

 SKU in retail helps manage inventory, track sales, and improve overall operations for retailers.